Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/4_RGBLED.rst

 Sketch 4.1.1 ColorfulLED
 ----------------------------------------------------------------

-If you have any concerns, please send an email to: support@freenove.com
+:combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 First, enter where the project is located: